HydrargyrumGames/HgWebcamObjectTracking/README.md

 <br>     🔱 For documentation on how to use the product, please check out the Documentation.pdf file located in the Documentation folder!
 <br>     🔱 If you need any help with using any part of the software, please consider contacting me at Hydrargyrumgames@gmail.com

-⚜ If you found this product interesting & useful, please consider supporting me via crypto at addresses below so I can keep on developing & updating such these products!
+⚜ If you found this product interesting & useful, please consider supporting me via crypto at addresses below so I can keep on developing & updating these products!
 (I live in Iran, so sorry for the lack of PayPal!)

 🔱BTC: bc1q235ljppmkc3sly0z4vkwmame9l6ttnstkmqmel
 <br>🔱ETH: 0xcD2E190688c5c4C4B04B285e352DA004832634c8